 Digital Math Tools

 SpringBoard Digital gives students access to smart tools to help them visualize mathematical concepts and translate among multiple representations.

 Smart math tools include the Desmos suite of calculators and geometry tool, Algebra Tiles, and more.

 SpringBoard Mathematics teaches students to apply mathematical ways of thinking to real-world phenomena and prepares them to solve complex math problems.
 The program encourages them to work collaboratively with peers and use the language of mathematics effectively.

-Lessons are categorized as investigative, directed, or guided to allow for a balanced instructional approach.
+Activities are categorized as investigative, directed, or guided to allow for a diverse instructional approach.

-Guided activities are used for concepts that need a combination of direct instruction and discovery learning.
+Guided activities present concepts through a combination of direct instruction and discovery learning.

 SpringBoard Mathematics focuses on developing math literacy.